guochen2011gc/secretpackage/COMPLETE_TUTORIAL.md

 This tutorial shows you how to take any Python package and upload it to PyPI with **hidden source code** using Cython compilation, with **automatic multi-platform builds** using GitHub Actions.

+After extensive testing and troubleshooting, this tutorial includes all the critical fixes needed to make this work reliably.

 ## Prerequisites

 - Python 3.9+ installed